OuYaMing/OuYaMing.github.io/_pages/about.md

         <br>
         <strong>Award</strong> <em>National Second Prize</em>
         <br>
-        <p>This is one of the training programs for electronic design competitions. </p >
+        <p>This is one of the training programs for electronic design competitions.
+Through the coordination of stepper motors and angle sensors, and based on a serial PID control algorithm, the system can initiate and maintain an inverted pendulum state.
+What an interesting experiment!</p >
         <p>
           <strong>Tags</strong>
           <span style="background-color: #f0f0f0; padding: 3px 8px; border-radius: 5px; margin-right: 5px;">Inverted Pendulum</span>